Kourtney Kardashian Shows Off Toned Backside In Skimpy Polka Dot Bikini On Instagram

 Many other fans simply expressed their admiration for Kourtney with various emoji.

-Fans of Kourtney know that she has looked amazing since she turned 40 in April, and this latest skimpy display was just one of many breathtaking looks.
-In October, for example, the star stunned in lingerie and angel wings for a Victoria’s Secret-inspired Halloween look.
+Fans of Kourtney know that she has put her best face forward since turning 40 in April, and this latest skimpy display was just one of many recent breathtaking looks.
+In October, for example, the star stunned in lingerie and angel wings for a Victoria’s Secret-inspired Halloween ensemble.

 Delivered To Your INBOX